 So suppose he had sixty grams of sodium but only needed one mole (22.990 grams)?
 After the reaction was complete, he would have left over sodium.
 In fact, he would have exactly 37.01 grams of sodium left over.

-This Law of Definite Composition (which, by the way has exceptions) can be cited asevidence that supports the idea that some pure substances are combined of elements in a definite ratio.
+This Law of Definite Composition can be cited asevidence that supports the idea that some pure substances are combined of elements in a definite ratio.

 The Law of Definite Composition means that, when a chemical reaction is going on, when one of the elements is used up, the reaction ends, and any portion of the other element that is left over is—well, it is left over.